Marine Safety Training for Commercial Fishermen

 AMSEA's Drill Conductor courses are U.S. Coast Guard-accepted marine safety training courses.
 They are recommended for captains and crew serving on any commercial vessel.
 The courses provide practical information on the survival equipment found on most commercial vessels and on conducting emergency onboard drills.
 Skills are learned in a hands-on format and many classes have an in-the-water, skills practice session.

 Both the 10-hour and 18-hour courses meet the USCG requirements for commercial fishermen.
 Everyone who successfully completes these courses is issued a Drill Conductor Card that serves as proof of compliance with USCG training requirements.

 Flooding & Damage Control

-This workshop is designed to provide practical information and hands on training on vessel stability and emergency responses to flooding problems which cause many stability casualties.
-This workshop is oriented towards the commercial fishing environment but can be adapted for other vessel types and activities.
-The course is designed to meet future training requirements for commercial fishermen.
+The Fishing Vessel Stability class is designed to provide practical information and hands on training on vessel stability and emergency responses to flooding problems which cause many stability casualties.
+Topics covered include:

 Requirements & Responsibilities

 Flooding control & prevention

 This class is oriented towards the commercial fishing environment, U.S. Coast Guard-accepted, and satisfies the requirements for stability training for the master of a fishing vessel in Sec.
 604 of the USCG Authorization Act of 2010 under PL 111-281.